maskegger/guide/index.md

 source(file.path(Sys.getenv("DROPBOX"), "R_profile.R"))
 ```

-Store your general *R* settings on Dropbox.
-Store this file, **R_profile.R**, at the top level of your Dropbox folder.
-Define the paths for all your projects here.
+As with my Stata profile, my *R* profile in turn runs a second script located at the top level of my Dropbox directory.
+This file, **R_profile.R**, stores *R* settings common across all my computers, such as the paths for all my projects.
 Here is an example that defines the location for one project, `MyProject`:

 ```R
 Sys.setenv(MyProject = file.path(Sys.getenv("DROPBOX"), "my-project/MyProject"))